 Treatments for Refractive Errors

 The three most common refractive errors are myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
-These imperfections can be surgically corrected with LASIK, custom LASIK, PRK, and other vision correction procedures.
+These imperfections can be surgically corrected with LASIK eye surgery, custom LASIK, PRK, and other vision correction procedures.
 Presbyopia, a refractive disorder that comes with age, can be treated with LASIK monovision, the placement of implantable lenses, and conductive keratoplasty.

 Many people are familiar with the common eye conditions nearsightedness, farsightedness, and astigmatism.
 However, most people don't know what higher-order vision aberrations are, despite the fact that they affect the majority of people.
 An aberration refers to something that deviates from the norm.
 Lower- and higher-order aberrations distort vision in various ways.
 Lower-order aberrations such as myopia (nearsightedness), hyperopia (farsightedness), and astigmatism produce blurry vision at near, far, or both distances; higher-order aberrations result in more unique vision problems in patients.